 The Victorian answer to dealing with the poor and indigent was the New Poor Law, enacted in 1834.
 Previously it had been the burden of the parishes to take care of the poor.
 The new law required parishes to band together and create regional workhouses where aid could be applied for.
 The workhouse was little more than a prison for the poor.
 Civil liberties were denied, families were separated, and human dignity was destroyed.
 The true poor often went to great lengths to avoid this relief.

-Dickens, because of the childhood trauma caused by his father's imprisonment for debt and his consignment to the blacking factory to help support his family, was a true champion to the poor.
+Dickens, because of the childhood trauma caused by his father's imprisonment for debt and his consignment to Warren's Blacking Factory to help support his family, was a true champion to the poor.
 He repeatedly pointed out the atrocities of the system through his novels.

 Ever wonder why the subjects of all those portraits taken in the early days of photography sport such grim expressions?
 It had more to do with the limits of the technology than of the somber nature of the subject.
 Smiles are more spontaneous, and harder to hold naturally for the long exposure times required by the photographic equipment of the day.